john9francis/radiation-modeling/timeSpentPhase2.md

 - 10/5 2:00 pm .75 hrs discussing with Br.
 Kelley about my data, and making plans going forward how to debug.
 - 10/5 11:37 pm 1 hr testing the different physics lists with filtering out everything except gammas.
 UPDATE: I need to figure out a much more accurate physics list with more bins for bremsstrahlung.
 - 10/6 10:32 pm 2 hrs learning about the nitty gritty of how physics lists work in Geant4
 - 10/7 9:09 pm 3 hrs making a test calorimeter geant4 project.
 UPDATE: Running into an issue where it can't find the particle in the particle table, so it's trying to give the gun a nullptr.

+# Week 21 10/9-10/15
+- [ ] Test G4-Brems in docker

+- 10/9 10:00 am .25 hr learning about x-servers and geant4